Photo: Tanner Haskins

 For this quarter’s Guide Real Talk, we interviewed former Idaho guide and current Financial Advisor Mickey Smith to dive in to the financial struggles and advantages that Idaho guides face.

-This interview includes the topics of ROTH IRAs, student loan payments, emergency funds, credit card debt and savings plans.
-Find your topic of interest in bold, or scan the whole piece for a great overview of beginning financial literacy for guides.
+This interview includes the topics of Roth IRAs, student loan payments, emergency funds, credit card debt, and savings plans.
+Find your topic of interest, or scan the whole piece for a great overview of beginning financial literacy for guides.

-Mickey Smith: I went to undergraduate school in Denver, Colorado, where I started guiding during the summer.
-I worked on the Arkansas River there, and was there for three seasons doing day trips.
-I was getting my undergraduate degree in math.
-After undergrad degree, I came straight to Missoula, Montana to get a Master's in math and stats.
-While I was in Missoula, I found another guiding company locally and worked on the Lochsa, Alberton Gorge, the Missouri, as well as the Main Salmon River.
-After I graduated, I did a bunch of odd things, including going to Chile and working as a river guide there.
-I eventually became a teacher at Missoula College and then finally at the University of Montana in the math department as a stats lecturer.
-I was the stats lecturer for two years while guiding during the summers.
-I ended up guiding one year in the Middle Fork and then I became a financial advisor at Merrill-Lynch in 2016.
+Mickey Smith: I went to college in Denver, Colorado, where I started guiding during the summer.
+I worked on the Arkansas River for three seasons doing day trips.
+After my undergrad degree, I moved to Missoula, Montana to get a Master's in math and stats.
+While I was in Missoula, I found another guiding company locally and worked on the Lochsa, Clark Fork, Missouri, and the Main Salmon River.
+After I finished grad school I worked a few odd jobs, including going to Chile and working as a river guide there.
+I eventually became a teacher at Missoula College and then a little later at the University of Montana.
+At the University I was thrown into teaching large statistics lectures which was a lot of fun.
+I continued to guide during the summers in Idaho and Montana.
+My final year guiding I ended up on the Middle Fork of the Salmon River.
+The month before moving to Salmon Idaho and the Frank Church for the Middle Fork, I was hired to start working at Merrill Lynch for the upcoming fall.
+I’ve been a Financial Advisor there since 2016.

 Emerald: You've had experience in two pretty contrasting careers - guiding and then mathematics and statistics.
 I think the differences between the two are obvious, but do you see any similarities between the skills you built while you were guiding and what you do now as a financial advisor?

 Mickey: Absolutely.
-When I first started my job at Merrill-Lynch, I was hired by my two partners.
-I came in thinking that they saw my potential with the background I had in math and stats.
-That is certainly true, but one thing I did not realize was that being a river guide taught me how to converse with people and how to service people in a very special way.
-So the skills I learned while guiding, especially on multi-day river trips, is immensely helpful in my job today, just because you're doing a lot of listening.
-You're understanding what people need in an uncomfortable situation.
-Sometimes people being outside for camping and using rivers and whatnot can be a little intimidating at first, but making people feel comfortable and just conversing with people is something I do a lot in my job.
-The auxiliary stuff behind the scenes is more my math and stats background.
+When I first started my job at Merrill Lynch, I thought my business partners hired me because of my analytical skills.
+I as well thought that my math skills would lend well to my new job.
+That is certainly true, but one thing I did not realize was that being a river guide taught me how to converse with people and how to serve people in a very special way.
+The skills I learned while guiding, especially on multi-day river trips, is immensely helpful in my job today.
+Things like being able to listen to guests and understand when people are in an uncomfortable situation.
+I use people skills at my job all the time now.

 Emerald: Well said.
 Having been in the guiding industry, what do you think is one or a few of the larger financial challenges that guides face?

 Mickey: For me, I usually had a winter gig, but for a couple summers, or after a couple winters, I did not.
 Seasonally, it was always hard to decide what to do with the large chunk of change I had at the end of the summer.
-I was definitely living mostly paycheck to paycheck and not saving a whole lot of money until I got a job at the University and had a better winter job.
+I was definitely living mostly paycheck to paycheck and not saving a whole lot of money until I got a job at the University and had a more consistent winter job.
 It's hard to plan money-wise.
 You're only making money four months out of the year and then working odd jobs throughout the winter, so that was always a little bit frustrating.
-I think I kind of just winged it and it worked out for me, but winging it sometimes doesn't work out.
+I think I kind of just winged it and it usually worked out for me, but winging it sometimes doesn't work out.
+If you’re one of those people where winging it doesn’t work, having an intentional savings plan is very important.
+This is of course easier said than done.

 Emerald: Do you think on the flip side of that, do you think that there are any advantages to that sort of seasonal guiding work and setup?

-Emerald: Can you talk to us a little bit about planning for retirement and some of those real long-term financial goals when you have decided that you want to make guiding a lifetime career?
+Emerald: Can you talk to us a little bit about planning for retirement and some of those real long-term financial goals if you had decided to make guiding a lifetime career?

-Mickey: So to put my financial planner hat on, I would say if you do make guiding a career that many outfitters don't offer any type of retirement plan, so you have to be very intentional about how you save for retirement and how you save just in general.
-And so utilizing retirement accounts like an IRA, a Roth IRA, or even a SEP IRA, setting up some type of limited liability company could be of help for particular guides.
-I talk about saving money, too.
-That includes retirement, but things like buying a home could be a great savings avenue, just putting money away into a savings account or some type of investment account can be a great way.
+Mickey: So to put my financial planner hat on, if you do make guiding a career, know that many outfitters don't offer any type of retirement plan.
+This means you have to be very intentional about how you save for retirement and how you save in general.
+Utilizing retirement accounts like an IRA, a Roth IRA, or even a SEP IRA could be of help for particular guides.
+Saving money outside retirement accounts is important too.
+Things like buying a home could be a great savings avenue.
+Consider having automatic money transfers to a savings or investment account.

-There's a fairly low limit to something called a Roth IRA, so going above and beyond that, you have to be a little bit creative.
-Maybe that's a savings account that can be used for retirement savings.
-Whatever you decide, I would just say make it intentional and come up with a plan and talk to as many people as you can to formulate that plan and make sure you execute it.
+There are limits to IRA contributions so to go above and beyond that you have to be a little bit creative.
+Whatever you decide, be intentional.
+Talk to as many people as you can to help formulate a plan, and make sure you execute it.

-Emerald: Am I correct with retirement that there's an advantage to the length of time that an account has to age, correct?
-So can you give us an example of if you potentially were going to start saving for something like retirement and you started at age 25, how an average account would grow by the time you were 65, given ...
+Emerald: With retirement that there's an advantage to the length of time that an account has to age, correct?
+So can you give us an example where if you potentially were going to start saving for something like retirement and you started at age 25, how an average account would grow by the time you were 65, given ...
 Say, I decide I'm going to put $100 into a Roth IRA every month from now, from 25 to 65.
 What does that start to look like?

-Emerald: I think sometimes there's sometimes a personality type in guiding that leans towards the bury your gold in the backyard type of approach to money management.
-Can you talk a little bit to the risk of investment and how that is managed?
+Emerald: I think there's sometimes a personality type in guiding that leans towards the bury your gold in the backyard type of approach to money management.
+Can you talk a little bit to the risk of investing and how that is managed?

-Also, trying to save more amounts of money for other goals, like maybe buying a home or having some type of emergency fund for things like a vehicle or moving locations can be important.
-Don't let student loans be a barrier to your financial plan or your savings plan.
+At the same time if you are happy with what you are putting toward student debt don’t avoid other financial goals.
+Things like buying a home or having some type of emergency fund can be important as well.
+Don't let student loans be a barrier to your financial plan or other smart money decisions.

 Emerald: You mentioned an emergency fund.
 Can you talk a little bit about why an emergency fund might be important for a career like guiding and what you recommend, not necessarily as a hard amount, but maybe as a percentage of living expenses or as what you recommend when folks are interested in setting something like that up?

-You could look at your deductible on your car insurance.
+Another important reason to have an emergency fund is for insurance deductibles.
+Look at your deductible on your car and medical insurance.
 What were to happen if you were to hit a deer somewhere on Highway 12 late at night?
 Can I afford my deductible?
 Would I be able to get to work?
-I wouldn't worry too much about having a huge amount of just money.
-I would maybe have a savings account and say, "Okay.
-I can use this for something fun, but it's there first priority for an emergency."
+Would I be able to afford medical bills if I were to break my leg?

 Emerald: Will you speak to the advantages and disadvantages of using a credit card?
 I know a lot of guides who use that credit card as that crutch to get them through the last month or two before their season begins.

 Mickey: Credit cards can really spiral out of control.
 I've been there.
-I know a lot of people that have been there, I'm sure a lot of friends of yours.
-It's surprising when you hear about it, but I think it's more common than you'd think.
-Credit cards you've got to be really careful with.
-They're great for emergencies.
-I was thinking about it before, and I would not use credit cards because you're gaining tons of the fancy points or the cash back.
-I would use them really for something pretty small.
-When I first got mine, I just used it for gas to gain credit.
-I talked about savings before, but if you have credit card debt, that is the most important thing to handle.
-That's number one on your list.
-Come up with some way to pay off debt as quickly as possible.
-Interest rates are so high that it's just not worth paying that much interest.
+I know a lot of people that have been there.
+It's surprising when you hear about it, but it’s more common than you'd think.
+Be really careful with credit cards.
+Be careful with all the promotional points or the cash back.
+At first I would use them sparsely.
+When I first got mine, I just used it for only gas to begin building credit.
+I talked a lot about how important savings money is, but if you have credit card debt, that is the most important thing to handle.
+The incredibly high interest rates make credit card debt the number one thing to get under control.
+Come up with some way to pay off credit card debt as quickly as possible.
+This is where your emergency fund comes into play, avoid using a credit card if you know you can’t pay it off by the end of the month.

-On the other hand, having a credit card is not bad.
-It does gain credit if you don't have one.
-Your local credit union and your local bank, if you go talk to them in person, they should be able to issue one without any credit.
-There will be a really low minimum, so you won't be able to rack up a lot of debt on a credit card, but use it for something simple like gas payment or maybe your groceries, something like that.
-If you are worried about credit card debt and you are scared about having access to a credit card, there are other ways to gain credit.
-There's something called a secured loan, which means you basically have the money to pay back the loan already in your bank account and you can't use that money, and so it could be something even like $500 or $1,000.
-The bank loans you that money.
-The money is in your bank account, and you just pay it back over 12, 24 months.
+If you are able to consistently pay your balance on time, credit cards can be helpful to build your credit score.
+Your local credit union or bank should be able to issue a card without any credit.
+There will be a really low minimum, but use it for something simple like groceries.
+If you are worried about credit card debt and you are scared about having access to a credit card, don’t get one.
+There are other ways to gain credit.
+There's something called a secured loan, which means you take out a cash loan where you have the same amount of cash already in your bank account.
+It shows the bank you can make monthly payments on time and manage debt appropriately.
 It's a great way to earn credit without having a credit card.

 Emerald: And credit then becomes very important when you do move forward into larger purchases, such as a home or property.